Chartered Institute of Arbitrators: Research

 The Research and Development department of CIArb continues to develop areas of research to meet the ever changing and challenging demands of the alternative dispute resolution (ADR) community.

-The function of the research team is to provide a service to members and also to act as a research body able to react to the needs of the ADR community, whether they be governments or commercial bodies who are non members of the Institute.
+The function of the research team is to provide a service to members and also to act as a research body able to react to the needs of the ADR community, whether they be governments or commercial bodies who are non members of the institute.

 This service is available to public and private organisations where there is a need for thought leadership in the field of private dispute resolution.

-The Journal and other publications
+The journal and other publications

-The Journal, Arbitration, has continued to be published since its inception in 1915.
-Over that time the Journal has contributed over 5,000 articles on arbitration and dispute resolution in its many and varied forms.
+The institute's journal, Arbitration, has continued to be published since its inception in 1915.
+Over that time the journal has contributed over 5,000 articles on arbitration and dispute resolution in its many and varied forms.

-Today the Journal incorporates all aspects of dispute resolving within its academic and practitioner output.
-With the creation of a focused Research and Development department, the Journal now finds a home at Bloomsbury Square with a team of academically led practitioners proactively contributing to the structure and content of the Journal.
-The research team also contributes to many other publications incorporating Judicial research, academic book titles and practitioner guides.
+Today the journal incorporates all aspects of dispute resolving within its academic and practitioner output.
+With the creation of a focused Research and Development department, the journal now finds a home at Bloomsbury Square with a team of academically led practitioners proactively contributing to the structure and content of the publication.
+The research team also contributes to many other publications incorporating judicial research, academic book titles and practitioner guides.